Also considers regulating short-term rentals

 On April 17, O’Neill shared a letter with The Current that he wrote that day to Putnam County Sheriff Robert Langley Jr., thanking him for stepping up patrols on Main Street to cut down on speeding.

 “As I had discussed with you, I received numerous complaints about speeding in our community,” he wrote.
 “My own personal observations confirmed that a large number of vehicles were operating at speeds well above the posted limits, posing a hazard to pedestrians and cyclists, especially children.
 Yesterday at our board meeting, attendees mentioned that they have noticed the increased sheriff patrols and a reduction in speeding.
 We publicly thanked you and your department for your service to our village.”Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.